Harry Reid Says Democrats Should Not Underestimate Donald Trump: He Is A ‘Very, Very Smart Man’

 In an interview with CNN broadcast on Saturday, retired Democratic politician Harry Reid said that President Donald Trump is a “very, very smart man,” warning Democrats against underestimating him in 2020.

-Reid, who served as a United States Senator from Nevada and as Senate Majority Leader, told CNN’s David Axelrod that he has changed his mind about Trump.
+Reid, who served as a Senator from Nevada and as Senate Majority Leader, told CNN’s David Axelrod that he has changed his mind about Trump.

-Reid, who once described the president as a “con artist” and a “spoiled brat,” explained that even though he does not believe Trump is smart in a conventional way, he believes that he is a smart politician, capable of framing conversations and debates in a way that it benefits him.
+Reid, who once described the president as a “con artist” and a “spoiled brat,” explained that even though he does not believe Trump is smart in a conventional way, he believes that he is a smart politician, capable of framing conversations and debates in a way that benefits him.

 “I don’t think he’s, intellectually, a powerhouse but he is basically a very, very smart man,” Reid said.